ck546/academic-sitefinal/content/publication/sex-with-chinese-characteristics/index.md

 ---
-title: Sex With Chinese Characteristics
+title: "Sex With Chinese Characteristics: Sexuality Research in/on 21st-Century China"
 publication_types:
   - "2"
 authors: